educacaometodista/frontend-challenge/README.md

 ## 1st step - E-mail Marketing

-Using only HTML, create an email marketing accessible to all mail box (Outlook, Gmail, Thunderbird Mail, etc).
+Using only HTML and based on the [example file](./emkt-example.png), create an email marketing accessible to all mail box (Outlook, Gmail, Thunderbird Mail, etc).
 You can test your email in the [PutsMail tool](https://putsmail.com).
-The email marketing header is available in [assets/header-emkt.png](./assets/header-emkt.png) and the content is available in [mail.md file](assets/mail.md)
+The email marketing header is available in [assets/header-emkt.png](/assets/header-emkt.png), the footer logo is in [./assets/educacao-metodista.png](/assets/educacao-metodista.png) and the content is available in [mail.md file](assets/mail.md)

-## 2st step - Landing Page
+## 2nd step - Landing Page

 Here you're free to use you criativity.
-Based on the Educação Metodista patterns, create a landing page to sell a 50% discount scholarship.
+Based on the Educação Metodista patterns, create a Landing Page to sell a 50% discount scholarship.
+You can develop a static page with only HTML, CSS and/or JS, or use frameworks like Angular, Vue or React and CSS Preprocessors like SASS/SCSS, just certify yourself that provide a good documentation.

 You can check our references at the below links.